 With the speed, you’d expect the Light Predator to be fantastic at face-to-face combat with an enemy.
 Unfortunately, you haven’t checked out the starting weapons yet.
 You will have your Wristblades, Speargun, Disc and Remote Bombs.
 This means that the Predator’s weapons are suited to medium to long-range opponents.
 Remember that this is the only Predator to have a Speargun which means you can find a quiet place and kill enemies from a long distance.
 If enemies see you snipering, you can just use the speed to escape from them and find another place.
 The Disc is the only weapon to break your cloak so this adds to the stealth factor.

 Playing as a Light Predator means you have to be on guard quite often.
 It won’t take much enemy fire to take you down because of your low strength.
 This Predator class is strictly for long-range killings.
 Find high spots above the ground so you can see what’s going on and take out enemies one by one.
-If you think your good at hiding, then choose this Predator for the stealth.
+If you think you’re good at hiding, then choose this Predator for the stealth.

 After writing the above descriptions, I’ve lastly drawn up the table below.
 This table compares the speed and the strength of the four Predator classes.
 The Heavy Predator is the strongest but the slowest and the Light Predator is the fastest but the weakest.
 If you’re better at face-to-face combat, choose the Heavy Predator.
 However, if you’re better at hiding, choose the Light Predator.
 The Standard Predator and the Assault Predator are basically average.